 Cover the AC Condenser

-Note: Do not cover the AC condenser if your HVAC utilizes a heat pump.
-These systems run year-round and need optimal air circulation.
+Note: Don’t cover the AC condenser if your HVAC has a heat pump.
+These systems run year-long and require maximum air circulation.

 Keep the Thermostat Consistent